Ukraine reports more civilian deaths as Russian strikes unleashing ‘true hell’

 He described the onslaught as “true hell”, adding: “We are trying to contain the Russians’ armed formations along the entire front line.”

-Meanwhile, Ukraine’s deputy prime minister Iryna Vereshchuk urged residents in parts of the southern Kherson and Zaporizhzhia regions to evacuate so that Moscow could not use them as human shields during a Ukrainian counteroffensive.
+Meanwhile, Ukraine’s deputy prime minister Iryna Vereshchuk, urged residents in parts of the southern Kherson and Zaporizhzhia regions to evacuate so that Moscow could not use them as human shields during a Ukrainian counteroffensive.

 “You need to search for a way to leave, because our armed forces are coming to de-occupy,” Ms Vereshcuk said.
 “There will be a massive fight.”